Go, Total Stranger, Go!!

 Sometimes encouragement comes from entirely unexpected sources.

-Four friends and I embarked on a mini-adventure a few weeks ago, each running a 5ish-mile leg of the White Rock Marathon relay.
+A few years ago, four friends and I embarked on a mini-adventure, each running a 5ish-mile leg of the White Rock Marathon relay.
 Mind you, my visions of the day and the reality of the morning were quite different.
 While training, I enjoyed either sunny skies or the comforts of a temperature-controlled workout room.
 I didn’t anticipate shivering outside for two hours in less-than-ideal weather conditions.
 Standing in the pouring rain waiting for that baton, out of my blue lips came these words (said with emphasis): “This is STUPID.
 Why did I sign up for this??”
 I had distant hope that I would end up loving the experience, but at that moment, boy, was I questioning my better judgment.

 Like the deluge of rain on my head, however, the encouragement I received from others started pouring in as soon as I took the first step of that five-mile journey.
 My favorite “boost” from the sidelines came in the form of a humorous sign held by a cold-yet-joyful spectator: “Go, Total Stranger, Go!!”
 For five fun miles, largely due to the cheers of others, I went.